invoice-x/invoice2data/README.md

 Specify folder with yml templates. (e.g. your suppliers) `invoice2data --template-folder ACME-templates invoice.pdf`

+Only use your own templates and exclude built-ins `invoice2data --exclude-built-in-templates --template-folder ACME-templates invoice.pdf`

 Processes a folder of invoices and copies renamed invoices to new folder.
 `invoice2data --copy new_folder folder_with_invoices/*.pdf`